 Let's say you have a jug, mug and pin.
 You'll name each one as you set it out.
 Then comment on how jug and mug rhyme because they sound the same at the end, but pin sounds different at the end and that's why it doesn't rhyme.
 Together with your child, think of and say more words that rhyme with jug and mug such as hug, tug, rug and bug.

-Set out groups of 3 pictures (a rhyming pair and one picture that doesn’t rhyme).
+If you play this rhyming game with pictures instead of objects, then set out groups of 3 pictures (a rhyming pair and one picture that doesn’t rhyme).
 Then invite your child to turn over the picture that doesn’t rhyme.

-Lay out two pictures or objects that don't rhyme.
+Lay out 2 pictures or objects that don't rhyme.
 Say a word that rhymes with one of the pictures or objects.
 Invite your child to touch the picture or object that rhymes with the word you said.

 Gather about 5 rhyming pairs of pictures.
 Add a sticker dot to the front of one picture from each set of rhyming pairs so you can easily set up the game.